Ashle3/PythonDataStructures/2-linked_lists.md

 ## Removing a Node from a Linked List

-The process of removing a node from a linked list is generally a lot simpler than inserting a node.
+The process of removing a node from a linked list is generally a lot simpler than inserting a node, as there are less steps to follow.

 ### Removing the Head